Frequently Asked Questions (FAQ)

 Open All Tabs

-For best chances of fall admission into one of our PhD or research-based Masters of Science programs, your complete application must be received by January 4.
+For best chances of fall admission into one of our PhD or MS programs, your complete application must be received by January 8.
 However, applications received by December 1 will have the highest chance of being invited to our on-site annual recruitment visit in February.

 Master of Professional Science (MPS):